-(5) A curious passage in Hall, in which Buckingham tells Morton that Richard had informed his lords of his intent to be king until Edward IV's son is twenty-four and can rule for himself.
+- 5. A curious passage in Hall's Chronicle, in which Buckingham tells John Morton, Bishop of Ely that Richard had informed his lords of his intent to be king until Edward IV's son is twenty-four and can rule for himself.
 Hall is much too late to be considered a genuine source, but one wonders, since he is plainly anti-Richard, why he would choose to manufacture this particular tale.
-It appears to have no antecedent.24

-(6) Negative motive: To kill the Princes immediately on top of the bastardy charge, would merely demonstrate to an already uncertain public that Richard's legal claim was hogwash.

-(7) Throughout his career, up until his assumption of the throne, Richard had served his brother Edward with demonstrably unswerving loyalty.
+It appears to have no antecedent.24 - 6.
+Negative motive: to kill the Princes immediately, on top of the bastardy charge, would merely demonstrate to an already uncertain public that Richard's legal claim was hogwash. - 7.
+Throughout his career, up until his assumption of the throne, Richard had served his brother Edward with demonstrably unswerving loyalty.
 There is every reason to believe that he had Edward's complete trust.
-While he was a man of his time, capable of violent action to achieve his ends, the killing of his brother's sons is arguably the one act of violence he could not have committed without, at least, serious misgivings.
+While he was a man of his time, capable of violent action to achieve his ends, the killing of his brother's sons is arguably the one act of violence he could not have committed without, at least, serious misgivings